-Even accessories that are not “season~specific” can be used in non~traditional ways, moved around, combined with a different collection of other accessories to create a whole new vignette for your home.
+Even accessories that are not “season~specific” can be used in non~traditional ways.
+They can be moved around.
+They can be combined with a different collection of other accessories to create new vignettes for your home.

 Let’s face it, we look at our homes every day.
 We start not to “see” things.
 We get in a decor slump.
 We think if we want a new look, we have to spend a ton of money.
 Not so.

 When I came home that afternoon, the decorators opened the door, and I felt like I had walked into a new home.
 Nothing had been painted, not a new item in sight.
-But furniture had been rearranged, pictures were in new places, accessories were gathered in different ways.
+Furniture had been rearranged, pictures were in new places, and accessories were gathered in different ways.
 Chip and Joanna have nothing on that big reveal.
 Even the kids were amazed.
 I was in tears.

 They explained everything they had done and why.
 It was my first real lesson in interior design.